Gettr: History

 In June 2021, it was reported that Miller had left Trump's team to become CEO of a tech startup.
 A beta version of Gettr launched on July 1, 2021, after being added to the Apple App Store and the Google Play Store in mid-June.
 The platform can also be accessed via the web.
 Gettr officially launched on July 4, 2021.
 Miller is CEO, and former Trump campaign spokesman Tim Murtaugh is a media affairs consultant for the company.
 Miller said of his motivations for creating the site, "People were being de-platformed and realizing that the tech giants, so to speak, had [decided] to ally themselves with the more left-of-centre folks, who want to silence people all over".
+The term "Gettr" is believed by some critics to be code for "get her".

 Gettr is a privately held company.
 Miller has said the company was financed by a "consortium of international investors" including a foundation tied to Guo Wengui, a Chinese businessman and dissident with connections to former Trump strategist Steve Bannon and Mar-a-Lago.
 Guo has said he is an adviser to the platform.
 Media sites tied to Guo have suggested that the platform and its logo were his ideas, though Miller has downplayed the connections.
 The Daily Beast reported that Gettr was a retooled version of Guo's Chinese internet app, Getome, created by Guo's Chainnov, which Miller confirmed.
 Getome accounts were wiped before relaunching as Gettr.
-Miller has said that Guo did not invest money directly and has no official authority within Gettr.
+Miller has said that Guo did not invest money directly and has no official authority within Gettr, but his connection and influence were exposed in March 2023.